Piaohao: Early history

 During their early years, the piaohao would pay depositors interests of 0.2% to 0.3% per month and lend out money at an interest rate of 0.6% to 0.7% per month.
 The biggest clients of the piaohao were merchants and various wealthy individuals, especially the nobility with whom the piaohao had connections.
 The piaohao would also record loans made from one party to another.

 The society of the Qing dynasty was one where the general population tended to have a mistrust of outsiders.
 Usually, people only trusted their direct family members or people with whom they had established longstanding ties.
-In this society large business enterprises that were run by professionals were largely disfavoured.
+In this society large business enterprises that were run by professionals were largely disfavored.
 Despite these societal factors, Chinese merchant guilds, which were monopolistic in nature, had found a way to circumvent these issues by vouching for traveling merchants who were paying members.
 Some Chinese merchant guilds would accept members from many regions of China.
 The Shanxi Dyed Goods Guild, of which the Rishengchang was a member, was restricted to families that originated in Pingyao county, Shanxi; these types of restrictions would also later be adopted by other piaohao for their hiring practices.
 Many piaohao would only hire people from the province of Shanxi while other piaohao would completely restrict their hiring to only a single county.
-For their hiring practices, the piaohao would check an applicant's family background for three generations—this was because families rarely moved to distant places in China and old neighbours intimately knew each other's families as well as each other's family histories.
+For their hiring practices, the piaohao would check an applicant's family background for three generations—this was because families rarely moved to distant places in China and old neighbors intimately knew each other's families as well as each other's family histories.
 The background check and guarantor from the applicant's native county ensured both the loyalty and total honesty of the employees that were hired by the piaohao, but this system also protected them.
 If a dispute arose between the employee and the piaohao, the guarantor undertook negotiations with the piaohao to make sure that the manager was not impugned unjustly.

 The decision to completely limit the fulfillment of staff to only people from the same region or whose ancestral roots lay in the same region proved to be a rather powerful governance mechanism.
-The dividend paid out to the managers was allocated to their blood relatives back in the Shanxi province, which meant that the social and economic status of their families depended on their performance, and any malfeasance from these managers would endanger not just their families’ economic and social status back home, but also their freedom and lives.
+The dividend paid out to the managers was allocated to their blood relatives back in the Shanxi province, which meant that the social and economic status of their families depended on their performance, and any malfeasance from these managers would endanger not just their families' economic and social status back home, but also their freedom and lives.
 A potential employee with a clean background would present a personal guarantee letter from an eminent personage in his native county for the bank.